auramo/auramo.github.io/_posts/2014-12-11-vagrant-performance-tuning.md

 option in Vagrant, it requires eth0 to be a NAT interface.
 You can add another bridged interface but eth0 still has to be NAT.

-[More details about paravirtualized network adapter](https://www.virtualbox.org/manual/ch06.html).
-I also ended up [asking and answering my own question](http://superuser.com/questions/850357/how-to-fix-extremely-slow-virtualbox-network-download-speed/850389#850389) at Superuser.
+I also ended up [asking and answering my own question](http://superuser.com/questions/850357/how-to-fix-extremely-slow-virtualbox-network-download-speed/850389#850389) on Superuser about this.

 The second performance issue was with the shared folder which is accessible via */vagrant* on guest.
 If you have any large project or any builds running from the